billwear/maas-rad/hardening-your-maas-installation.md

 Web server log analysis is also an art form, so we don't plan to offer a comprehensive tutorial here, but here are few examples of things to look for in your logs:

-* multiple requests in less than one second, or some other appropriate timeframe.
+* multiple requests in less than one second, or some other appropriate time-frame.

 * multiple secure/login page accesses in a one-minute window, especially when they fail.